 |

 The RSPCA believes that dogs should be trained using programs that are designed to facilitate the development and maintenance of acceptable behaviours using natural instincts and positive reinforcement.
 The RSPCA supports reward-based training methods whereby the dog is set up to succeed and then rewarded for performing the ‘good’ behaviour (positive reinforcement).
 Reward-based training is enjoyable for the dog and positively enhances the relationship between the dog and handler.
-Rewards may be in the form of a food treat or verbal praise such as “good dog!” in a pleasant tone of voice, to be given when the dog performs the ‘good’ behaviour.
+Rewards may be in the form of a food treat, favourite chew toy, or verbal praise such as “good dog!” in a pleasant tone of voice, to be given when the dog performs the ‘good’ behaviour.
 Reward-based training also involves generally ignoring any ‘unwanted’ behaviours.
 In this way, the dog is not rewarded for any unwanted behaviour.
 If dogs are not rewarded (i.e. receives no attention or treats) for a certain behaviour, then they tend to stop doing it.
-Reward-based training is an effective and humane way of training dogs and addressing any unwanted behaviours.
+Reward-based training is the most humane and effective way of training dogs and addressing any unwanted behaviours.
 Reward-based training does not involve aversive techniques, physical punishment or the assertion of dominance over the dog.
-Happy training!
-This website provides general information which must not be relied upon or regarded as a substitute for specific professional advice, including veterinary advice.
-We make no warranties that the website is accurate or suitable for a person’s unique circumstances and provide the website on the basis that all persons accessing the website responsibly assess the relevance and accuracy of its content.

 |